 Not all cats like to play.
 A cat’s natural urges to play can depend on her personality, age or how often he gets to go outside.
 Even the way you interact and play with your cat can affect your cat’s playfulness!
 That’s why you need objects that can motivate your cat, like rustling sounds, fast movements or puzzle toys – these all help evoke your cat’s natural hunting instincts.
 The game also needs to keep a challenging aspect, so regularly purchase a new toy or rotate between toys every day.
 This will keep your cat curious and motivated to keep playing.

 At Vetsend you can find a large collection of high-quality toys.
 Keep reading to find out what cat toys you can use to surprise your cat!

-Take your cat on a big adventure with a fun play tunnel!
-No matter how big or small your pet is, a tunnel is the perfect place to play or romping around.
+Take your cat on a big adventure with a fun cat tunnel!
+No matter how big or small your pet is, a play tunnel is the perfect place to play or romping around.
 Some of the tunnels are super comfy as well, so they can function as a sleeping space too.
 If you’re afraid that a tunnel is going to take up too much space, don’t worry: most tunnels can be folded up and stored as a flat object!

 Most cats love catnip.
 It is actually a mild (and complete safe!) hallucinogen that gives cats a natural high.
 Don’t get surprised if your cat starts rubbing her head against a toy with catnip, or if she starts to pur or rolling around on the floor.
 It’s a great way to keep your cat’s attention on the toy, especially if she isn’t naturally playful.
 Catnip usually wears off after about 15 minutes, after which you can decide to apply a new dosage.
 In the Catnip Toys section you can find toys that are infused with catnip, toys that can be stuffed with catnip and even catnip sprays.
 If you don’t know where to start, check out the cat toys by KONG or Beeztees for some inspiration!